Solving the Mystery of the Mystery Books Genre

 Different Types of Mystery Books

-One thing I’d like to note is that not only are there many sub-genres and sub-sub-genres of mystery books, not all publishers and booksellers necessarily categorize them the same way.
+One thing I’d like to note is that not only are there many sub-genres and sub-sub-genres of mystery books,but not all publishers and booksellers necessarily categorize them the same way.

 For example, some consider thrillers to be a separate category.
-For the purpose of this post, I’m including thrillers, crime fiction, suspense, and every sub-sub-genre I can think of as being part of the overall mystery books genre.
+For this post, I’m including thrillers, crime fiction, suspense, and every sub-sub-genre I can think of as being part of the overall mystery books genre.

 Traditional Mysteries